philrussel21/AirGear-Aerospace-marketplace/README.md

 -   [**Heroku**](https://www.heroku.com/)

     -   Heroku is a cloud platform as a service supporting several programming languages, including Ruby, that enables developers to build, run, and operate applications.
-This application was used to as the deployment location to host the live web app in the production environment.
+This application was used as the deployment location to host the live web app in the production environment.

 -   [**News-API**](https://newsapi.org/)